NextWave2025/Applications-System/LOCAL_DEVELOPMENT.md

 NODE_ENV=development
 ```

 Replace `username`, `password` with your PostgreSQL credentials.
-You'll need to create a database named `guide_db` (or choose another name and update the URL accordingly).
+You'll need to create a database named `nextwave_db` (or choose another name and update the URL accordingly).

 ### Step 4: Database Setup